reijosirila/loxone-mcp-server/README.md

 - **Miniserver v1**: ✅ Fully supported (local and remote connections)
 - **Miniserver v2**: ⚠️ Local connection only
-  - v2 should work but is not fully tested
+  - v2 should work but is not tested
   - Remote connection to v2 is not currently supported due to SSL encryption requirements
   - The underlying client library (`loxone-ts-api`) doesn't have SSL support implemented yet